drug-design/course/docs/chapters/adme-properties.md

 ### Metabolic Variability

-Differences in metabolism  can dramatically influence the effectiveness or toxicity of drugs which are directly related to the plasma concentration of the drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolic-variability-84cced06'><i class='fa fa-play' aria-hidden='true'></i></button>Differences in metabolism  can dramatically influence the effectiveness or toxicity of drugs which are directly related to the plasma concentration of the drug.
 Metabolism is a function of genetically determined factors including species, age, gender and inherited variability (polymorphisms) as well as external factors like nutrition, disease state, dose, and exposure to other chemicals that can inhibit or induce enzymatic activity.
 In the following pages some examples are presented.
 *[nce]: New Chemical Entity: a compound not previously described.